Rogue One: A Star Wars Story

 Directed by Gareth Edwards.
 Screenplay by Chris Weitz and Tony Gilroy.
 Story by John Knoll and Gary Whitta.
 Based on characters by George Lucas.
 Starring Felicity Jones, Diego Luna, Donnie Yen, Jiang Wen, Riz Ahmed, Ben Mendelsohn, Mads Mikkelsen, Alan Tudyk, Forest Whitaker, Jimmy Smits, Alistair Petrie, Genevieve O’Reilly and Ben Daniels.

 As I watched Rogue One, spin-off of the Star Wars saga, I couldn’t help but think that it came out at the best moment for this kind of story.
-The world has witnessed the rise of numerous fascist movements in 2016, and hell even Donald Trump become President of the United States!
-I guess it is only natural that a movie would come up this year to remind us of the importance of fighting and resisting oppression (social and/or political) – something that George Lucas’ saga had done before but the world still doesn’t seem to grasp.
+The world has witnessed the rise of numerous fascist movements in 2016, and hell, even Donald Trump became president of the United States!
+I guess it is only natural that a movie would come up this year to remind us of the importance of fighting and resisting oppression (social or political) — something that George Lucas’ saga had done before but the world still doesn’t seem to grasp.
 And what makes Rogue One so special is that it shows us a battle not fought by Jedis but by normal people, like you and me.

 That is a great step considering the audacious way that Star Wars: The Force Awakens already defied gender and racial conventions by having a woman, a black man and a Latino as main heroes.
 Rogue One goes even farther, centered on a group of rebels formed by a woman (Felicity Jones, the protagonist), a Mexican (Diego Luna), a British Pakistani (Riz Ahmed) and two Asians (Donnie Yen and Jiang Wen).
 Not worried a bit if this unusual move would push the audience away (that is, idiots who feel outraged by the sight of a female Jedi who doesn’t need to be rescued by a man), the movie is a remarkable example of what representation should be about in an industry dominated by white faces and male heroes.